MauroCE/DanteGPT/README.md

 4. Various simplification mechanisms, based on [this](https://arxiv.org/pdf/2311.01906) and potentially [this](https://arxiv.org/abs/2403.17887) or even [this](https://arxiv.org/pdf/2401.17948) paper.
 For example removing some residual connections and LayerNorms.
 5. Quantization for speed up and lighter memory.
 6. Implement temperature in final softmax to allow for more flexibility at test time.
+7. Weight decay on weight tensors, i.e. all the tensors performing a `matmul` operation as well as the embedding, but excluding the biases and LayerNorms.
+This would be similar to what Andrej Karpathy has done in NanoGPT.
+Notice that `AdamW` can take group parameters.
+8. Learning rate decay scheduler (possibly with cosine warmup).